johanjeuring/johanjeuring.github.io/_pages/about.md

 I initiate and lead research, education, innovation, and change in technology for education.

-I will be on sabbatical in the academich year 2023-2024.
+I will be on sabbatical in the academic year 2023-2024.